denkspuren/consize/examples/PartialApplication.md

 #### Three arguments: `rot'` and `call/3`

 Here is the basic idea of how the definition is constructed: Assumed that two arguments are already given, we can capture both arguments via `curry` and issue a `call/1` for the third and final argument.
 That is what the code in the inner quotation does.
 Now let's work outwards.
 To capture the first and the second argument, we need further `call/1` words.
-The additional `curry` in the outer quotation is just there to place the first argument just in front of `[ rot ]`.
+The additional `curry` in the outer quotation is there to place the first argument just in front of `[ rot ]`.

 ~~~
 >> : rot' [ [ [ rot ] curry curry call/1 ] curry call/1 ] call/1 ;
 ~~~

-If we factor out the quotation with the primitive word `[ rot ]`, we know how to define `call/3` and redefine `rot'`.
+If we factor out the quotation `[ rot ]`, we know how to define `call/3` and redefine `rot'`.

 ~~~
 : rot' [ rot ] [ [ curry curry call/1 ] curry curry call/1 ] curry call/1 ;